|

 are broadcast regularly by three national television networks (CCRS, CCTV

-and CETV) with a total broadcasting time of 40 hours per week.
+and CETV) with a total broadcasting time per week of 40 hours.
 Face-to-face

 teaching at the local level supplements distance teaching provided by higher